Learn how to make an efficient and healthy grocery list in just 5 minutes each week with these tips, plus download my free template!

 How to make a grocery list

-- Figure out what ingredients you need by making your weekly meal plan.
+- Figure out what ingredients you need.

-How to organize your list
+Organizing your list

 When it comes to grocery lists, organization is key.
-I like to use the Notes app or a Word doc.
-If you have a Mac and iPhone, I suggest using the Notes app, since it will automatically sync to your phone while you're at the store.
+I like to use the Notes app since it syncs to my phone or a Word doc, but a pen and paper will work just as well.

 Master grocery list